 - Forcing another person to perform or receive oral sex;

-- Forcing a tongue, mouth, finger, penis, or an object on another person's anus, penis, or vagina; and
+- Forcing a tongue, mouth, finger, penis, or an object onto another person's anus or genitals; and

 - Forced masturbation.

 This article provides a brief overview of sexual assault.

 Specific laws vary by state, but sexual assault generally refers to any crime in which the offender subjects the victim to sexual touching that is unwanted and offensive.
 These crimes can range from sexual groping or assault/battery to attempted rape.
 All states prohibit this type of assault but the exact definitions of the crimes that fall within the category of sexual assault differ from state to state.
 The laws share some basic elements, but the structures, wording, and scope of offenses vary considerably, so always check the local statutes for specific questions.
 For state-specific answers, more information can be found on the sex offenses -- legal answers page.